PCEnthusiastXIoT/LCC-AI-Club-/AIClubWebProject/README.md

 LCC Alumni

 **Abstract:**
 Artificial Intelligence is becoming the way of right now rather than a goal of the future.
-There's many applications for its use and